brson/treasuretree/solana-hackathon.md

 - What advantages does Solana get by targeting BPF vs some other VM?
 - Is it possible to see the panic message from a panicking Solana program?
-- Which client type in `solana_client` "should" we use?
+- What is `ThinClient` in `solana_client` for?
-  We initially tried `ThinClient` but ended up with `RpcClient`.
+  We tried to use it but that seemed to be a wrong choice.
 - What does "spinner" mean in the context of [`RpcClient::send_and_confirm_transaction_with_spinner`]?